-Your personal information will not be made available to anyone else, unless you told us that we could share it or the law says we need to.
+Your personal information will not be made available to anyone else, unless you tell us that we can share it, or the law says we need to.

 What do we mean by personal information?

-Personal information is anything that relates to a living person, or that could be used to identify someone.
+Personal information is any information that relates to a living person, or that could be used to identify someone.
 It could be something that you give to us, like your name and contact details, or it could be something that we create, like a record of your attendance.

 Information that we may collect: